jorik41/siemens-module-simulator/README.md

 - Integrated step editor with validation and smart suggestions for next actions
 - Edit existing steps through a dedicated editor
 - Detailed failure log identifying which step failed and why
-- Built-in JSON editor with live syntax checking and templates
+- Built-in JSON editor with live syntax checking, auto-completion, and templates

 ## Usage